BrianCalves/SerialFifoBridge/README.md

 A pipe is a uni-directional communication channel.
 A pair of pipes may constitute a bi-directional communication channel.
-Pipe may be given names, and appear in the file system as special files.
+Pipes may be given names, and appear in the file system as special files.

 By giving names to pipes and serial ports, they can be located.